Posted by Early Growth

 The end of the year is a great time to reflect, to informally audit your business, and to make plans for next year, which include financial forecasts and budgets.
 Checking off all of the items on this list will help you to start the new year with clean financials and a good reading on where your company is currently and where it’s heading.

-What are you doing to get your accounts in order to prepare for the new year?
-Tell us about it in comments below or contact Early Growth Financial Services for startup accounting and finance support.
+What are you doing to get your accounts in order to prepare for the new year? contact Early Growth Financial Services for startup accounting and finance support.

 David Ehrenberg is the founder and CEO of Early Growth Financial Services, an outsourced financial services firm that provides early-stage companies with accounting, finance, tax, valuation, and corporate governance services and support.
 He’s a financial expert and startup mentor, whose passion is helping businesses focus on what they do best.
 Follow David @EarlyGrowthFS.